Intermediate20 min readUniversal

 Rockwell Automation Structured Text Example for Sensor Integration

 Complete working example demonstrating Structured Text implementation for Sensor Integration using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 (* Rockwell Automation FactoryTalk Suite - Sensor Integration Control *)